MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/azure-ai-siemens-industrial-edge-content.md

 - Use Azure pipelines to deploy your infrastructure through continuous integration and continuous delivery processes.
 This approach ensures efficient, automated, and reliable deployment of your resources, which reduces the risk of manual errors and increases deployment speed.

-- Integrate secret detection tools into your CI pipelines to prevent committing secrets to your repository.
+- Integrate secret detection tools into your continuous integration pipelines to prevent committing secrets to your repository.
 This proactive measure safeguards your codebase and protects against potential security breaches.

 ### Performance efficiency

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

-- Choose the appropriate IoT Hub tier based on the volume of messages exchanged daily:
+- Choose the appropriate IoT Hub tier based on the volume of messages that your workload exchanges daily:

-  - For small to medium-scale projects with up to 5 million messages per day, select the S2 Standard tier.
+  - For small-scale to medium-scale projects that exchange up to 5 million messages per day, select the S2 Standard tier.

   - For large-scale projects that require support for up to 300 million messages per day or an average of 3,400 messages per second, opt for the S3 Standard tier.

-  - For more information, see [Azure IoT Hub pricing](https://azure.microsoft.com/pricing/details/iot-hub/).
+   For more information, see [IoT Hub pricing](https://azure.microsoft.com/pricing/details/iot-hub/).

 - Use compute clusters, not compute instances, for production in Machine Learning.
-Compute clusters enable you to scale resources dynamically in response to varying traffic demands.
+Use compute clusters to scale resources dynamically in response to varying traffic demands.
 This approach ensures optimal performance and cost efficiency.

-- Enable diagnostic settings for Machine Learning to monitor and scale services according to business requirements.
-Regularly monitor the average utilization of compute instances or compute cluster nodes.
+- Enable diagnostic settings for Machine Learning to monitor and scale services according to your business requirements.
+Regularly monitor the average use of compute instances or compute cluster nodes.
 As the number of experiments increases, adjust the node count of your compute cluster to ensure sufficient capacity and maintain performance.

 ## Contributors